 Data Management Tool #2: IBM

 IBM’s data management tool empowers you to manage your data with ease.
-You can seamlessly explore the master data through its graph-based solutions.
+You can seamlessly explore the master data analytics through its graph-based solutions.

 It’s also possible to govern the access to the content to help you adhere to compliances.
 Lastly, you can improve the efficiency of managing your data through their dashboards.